cakephp/docs/en/orm/validation.rst

 The CakePHP ORM is unique in that it uses a two-layered approach to validation.

 The first layer is validation.
-Validation rules are intended to be operate in a stateless way.
+Validation rules are intended to operate in a stateless way.
 They are best leveraged to ensure that the shape, data types and format of data is correct.